Gwennap: Copper and tin mining

 The other remarkable invention was that of the steam engine, allowing mines to be de-watered to greater depths.
 As one of Britain's earliest industrial regions, Gwennap had by the early 19th century become synonymous with steam technology, attracting Britain's top engineers including Boulton & Watt and William Murdoch.
 Together with Cornish engineers such as Loam, Sims, Woolf, Hornblower and Richard Trevithick, these men enabled the pumping engine to perform beyond the expectations of the time.

-A great many of these pumps and engines were installed by Richard Michell (1748–1836) of Gwennap and his descendants.
-In November 1806 he and four others, namely Captain John Martin, Captain John Dennis, Captain W. Davey and Captain T. Trestrail, met at Busveal and agreed to repair Gwennap Pit, or rather reconstruct the amphitheatre in respect to and in memory of John Wesley.
+A great many of these pumps and engines were installed by Richard Michell, Mine Engineer (1748–1836) of Gwennap and his descendants.
+In November 1806 he and four others, namely Mine Captains John Martin, John Dennis, W. Davey and T. Trestrail, met at Busveal and agreed to repair Gwennap Pit, or rather reconstruct the amphitheatre in respect to and in memory of John Wesley.
 It opened and had preaching in it on 18 June 1807.
 His eldest son, Francis (1780–1860) followed in his fathers footsteps expanding the practice to include steam engine drives for corn mills and a small workshop and foundry in Redruth.
 He also patented a boiler gauge.
 His only son, Francis William Michell (1828–1901), was responsible for the installation of over one hundred of these pumps and engines at numerous mines.
 With his cousin Richard Henry Michell (1817–1894), he went into partnership building a dredge and entering into a contract to dredge a dock at Cardiff.
 The family continued to be involved in the mining industry well into the 20th century.

 Such innovations coincided with an increased national demand for copper, needed in the brass parts for the machinery of the Industrial Revolution.
 By 1779 copper was ousting tin as the main mineral extracted, but it was the period from 1815 to 1840 which was the heyday of mining in Gwennap.
 This era saw the rise of huge mining enterprises including the Consolidated, United, and Tresavean Mines.
 Consolidated yielded almost 300,000 tons of copper between 1819 and 1840 which sold for over £2 million.
 Gwennap the "Copper Kingdom" was then the richest known mineralised area in the world.